cpcolella/Github-Pull-Request-Helper/README.md

 ## Where to get it

-### Chrome Web Store
+### Chrome Web Store (Recommended)

-You can install this extension from the [chrome extension store](https://chrome.google.com/webstore/category/extensions) (not yet available) for free.
+You can install this extension from the [chrome extension store](https://chrome.google.com/webstore/detail/github-pull-request-helpe/kalmlgjkibkjeepmlenkeljokfoijngl) for free.

 ### Manually